 Poinsettias, Amaryllis, and miniature Christmas trees make delightful gifts during the holiday season, but they need special care to last.
-Two plants couldn’t be more different than poinsettias and miniature pine trees, and their care is equally different.
-In each case, if these plants are simply set on a shelf or counter top and watered occasionally, they will probably never make it to the end of January.
+Two plants couldn’t be more different than poinsettias and miniature pine trees, and their care is equally diverse.
+In each case, if these plants are simply set on a countertop and watered occasionally, they will probably never make it to the end of January.
 Amaryllis plants are often watered to death.
 Being bulbs, your holiday Amaryllis can last for several years, given the proper care.
+Understanding what these popular holiday gifts need to stay healthy can transform them from short-lived hostess tokens to durable members of your garden, landscape, or home interior.
 Poinsettias Poinsettias (Euphorbia pulcherrima) are fascinating plants.
-The bright red blooms we see are actually leaves and the plant itself is a tree that can reach 13 feet in height!
-The red parts are bracts, or modified leaves.
+The bright red blooms we see are bracts or modified leaves.
+The plant itself is a tree that can reach 13 feet in height!
 The flowers of poinsettia plants are tiny structures hidden away in pseudo flowers called cyathia.
 Native to Mexico, poinsettia plants need 12 hours of darkness for at least five days in a row to turn from green to red, in a process called photoperiodism.
-Even the slightest exposure to sunlight, street lights, headlights, or lamp light will interfere with this process.
-To keep poinsettia plants healthy indoors, find a spot with strong morning sun and afternoon shade.
-Poinsettias can be grown outdoors, in San Jose, California, as long as they are protected from frost.
+The slightest exposure to sunlight, street lights, headlights, or table lamps will interfere with this process.
+Poinsettias need strong morning sunlight and afternoon shade to be healthy.
+They can be grown outdoors, in warmer regions, as long as they are protected from frost.
 Commercially grown poinsettias are infected with a phytoplasma (bacteria) that causes the plant to produce abundant lateral buds, which make the plant grow in a more bushy structure.
 Poinsettias left on their own have a more open, spindly growth.
-Poinsettias are susceptible to certain fungal and bacterial diseases, including leaf spot, stem rot, crown gall, anthracnose, blight, black rot, dieback, grey mold, powdery mildew, rust, scab, mosaic, and root knot nematodes.
+Poinsettias are susceptible to certain fungal and bacterial diseases, including leaf spot, stem rot, crown gall, anthracnose, blight, black rot, dieback, gray mold, powdery mildew, rust, scab, mosaic, and root-knot nematodes.
 These tendencies indicate the importance of allowing plants to dry out between waterings and providing good drainage.
 The University of Vermont Extension provides an excellent way to remember how to care for your poinsettias:

 Most holiday plants receive too much water, not enough sunlight, and too much heat to make it through the holiday season.
 Understanding what these popular holiday gifts need to stay healthy can transform them from short-lived hostess tokens to durable members of the garden, landscape, or home interior.
+Comments are closed.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
-These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!

 All